TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/VPS_SSH.md

 Do the following:

-1. log in to the server and add your public key to the file `/home/<username>/.ssh/authorized_keys`
+1. As explained above, log in to the server and add your public key to the file `/home/<username>/.ssh/authorized_keys` (this only needs to be done once).

 It should look like this with your own keys `XXXXXXX` and NetID filled between the `<...>` (note the `<XXXXXXX>` is much longer in reality):
 ```